 Exercise (short term): Common sense will tell you when you are over doing it.
 Doing too much can cause pain and delay healing.
 Doing too little can delay the return of your strength.
 The right amount of activity can help you heal more quickly.
 Doing your home exercises will help you heal.

 Exercise (long term): You will have long term restrictions.
 Bench pressing weights as well as heavy, repetitive lifting over head is not allowed.

 Driving: Do not drive when taking any prescribed pain pills.
-You cannot drive until you are out of your sling.
+Further instructions will be provided by your surgeon

 Housework: Any work you can do with one hand is allowed.